2015 Dimapur mob lynching: Investigation

 On 19 March 2015, after a cabinet meeting the Nagaland government recommended a Central Bureau of Investigation (CBI) inquiry for the case.
 By then, the police had arrested 55 people and issued photos of 34 wanted suspects.

 On 18 May 2015, a judicial commission, headed by retired Gauhati High Court judge B. D. Agarwal, began its investigation.
 The commission in a public notice asked local newspapers, associations, unions, blogs including Naga Blog and Naga Spear, principals of schools and colleges, and family members of the victims to submit written statements regarding the lynching.
 On 18 June 2015, it was reported that only three persons had submitted the requested statements.

 On 7 September 2015, the Gauhati High Court directed the Central Bureau of Investigation (CBI) to start a probe and submit a report within 6 months.
 The Court was hearing a public interest litigation (PIL) filed by one Rajeeb Kalita of Guwahati.
 By then, 58 people had been arrested and 32 persons had lookout notices on them.

+In June 2016, a judiciary inquiry commission headed by retired justice B. D. Agrawal released its findings in a report.
+The report found the incident occurred due to the ineffectiveness of the police.
+The report pointed out that the mob took two hours to reach the Central Jail from the City Tower and spent more than three hours in breaking the jail gates.